Accessibility Resources - Frequently Asked Questions

 The Registrar's Office coordinates all final exams, including accommodated exams.
 Locations for final exams will be determined each semester and communicated by the Registrar's Office.

-Students with testing accommodations who have in-term assessments (quizzes, tests, in-class writing assignments, mid-term exams, etc.) who wish to have them proctored with their the accommodations must notify the ADA Coordinator one week in advance by submitting the Request for Proctoring form.
-Arrangements will be made to proctor the assessment according to the student's testing accommodations, separate from the class.
+Students with testing accommodations who have in-term assessments (quizzes, tests, in-class writing assignments, mid-term exams, etc.) must notify the ADA Coordinator one week in advance for arrangements to be made to implement the student's testing accommodations, separate from the class.

 Will I receive the same accommodations on the MPRE or state Bar Exam?